Skip to content

 Coming from South Africa from an Artistic and Musical Family and having been a full-musician, educator and activist, I have a deep passion for African and Diasporic music.
 I wish to contribute this knowledge to a captive audience and help remove the stigma of African music being categorised as “World Music” and only belonging to World Music Events away from the mainstream, when in fact African and Diasporic Music has strongly influenced mainstream music.

 I compose and write my own music on a Digital Audio Workstation (Ableton) and have been less active in live performance, which I have been involved in for most of my life.
 The main focus of my compositions are of an African and Diasporic nature.
-I have been in training with Yolanda Santiago since late 2022
+I have been given an African music show on Sundays 4-6pm, which I have named “Afriquencies”.
+I also present Afrika Calling as part of Multicultural Nation every third Tuesday 1-2pm.

 I wish to contribute to the wider audience a sense of involvement closeness and unity in the education and sharing of African and Diasporic Music.

-Helene Safajou
+Hélène Safajou

 Hélène Teclemariam Safajou was born in Addis Abeba and grew up in a multicultural environment in Ethiopia, Kenya and France.
 She met her Persian Australian husband in Israel and has lived in Byron since 2004 where she has raised her children, had businesses, worked in translation and education.